 Mix & match

 Evergreen groundcovers are far from being shrinking violets.
 So don’t be afraid to combine, intertwine and mix them as much as you want.
 You could have ivy (Hedera) and Dwarf Periwinkle (Vinca major), for example, growing through each other.
 Or what about experimenting with Hardy Jerusalem Sage (Phlomis russeliana)?
-For a natural look, you could plant little bulbs that naturalise easily such as snowdrops and daffodils among evergreen groundcovers.
+For a natural look, you could plant little bulbs that naturalise easily such as snowdrops and daffodils among these groundcovers.

 Keep out the weeds